nliautaud/gedcom-svg-fanchart/README.md

 The chart is automaticaly updated when editing the following parameters.

 - **title** : dynamic text template for the chart title.
-Ex: ``Ascendants fan chart of SURN LAST on GENS generations``.
 - **content** : dynamic text template for the chart labels.
-Ex: ``SURN.1 LAST2, born in BYEAR``.
 - **generations** : number of ancestors generations to show in the chart.
 - **origin ID** : number of the GEDCOM individual to use as center of the chart.
-- **rotation** : each label is drawn in the most readable orientation according to the slice size and chart rotation.
+- **rotation** : label are drawn in the most readable orientation according to the slice size and chart rotation.
 - **font size** : slices sizes and labels are adjusted accoding to the content size.
 - **padding** : space surrounding labels.
 - **generation spacing** : space between generation circles.